MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-recognizers.md

 ### Multi-language recognizer

-When building a sophisticated multi-lingual bot, you will typically have one recognizer tied to a specific language x locale.
+When building a sophisticated multi-lingual bot, you will typically have one recognizer tied to a specific language and locale.
 The Multi-language recognizer enables you to easily specify the recognizer to use based on the [locale][8] property on the incoming activity from a user.

 ``` C#
 var rootDialog = new AdaptiveDialog("rootDialog")